DougRzz/CV/docs/index.md

         <span > <br></span>
 </div>

-- Built structural analysis models and produced/presented technical reports to customers across Europe.
+- Built structural analysis models and produced/presented technical reports to customers.
 - Automated report generation and data processing in Python and Matplotlib.